hackacad/saltstack-wireshark/README.md

 Acknowledgements
 ----------------

-This dissector is based on a dissector for ZMTP https://github.com/hackacad/saltstack-wireshark There have been some minor changes to automatically detect Saltstack instead of ZMTP.
+This dissector is based on a dissector for ZMTP https://github.com/whitequark/zmtp-wireshark